 This marked a new all-time low for the second most popular home loan program out there, which had previously been as low as 2.56% during the week ending May 2nd, 2013.

-Conversely, 30-year fixed mortgage rates hit record lows last week too, making the news of fresh record lows pretty, well, boring.
+Yes, 30-year fixed mortgage rates also hit record lows this week, but with so many weeks of fresh record lows, it has all become, well, pretty boring.

 It’s a bit less dominant for refinances because many savvy homeowners want to avoid resetting the clock if they’ve already paid down their mortgage for several years.